Take a look at some deleted and often forgotten Aussie Chocolate bars from the 90’s.

 GlowBar

 Do you remember Glow Bars?
-It was a chocolate-covered marshmallow bar that came with free glow-in-the-dark crazy face stickers and was available 1994.
-This one is obscure and wasn’t around long, it was advertised during kids programing on tv too.Maybe you long forgot the chocolate bar but the stickers survived on something throughout your childhood stuck on something?
+It was a chocolate-covered marshmallow bar that came with free glow-in-the-dark crazy face stickers and was available in 1994.
+This one is obscure and wasn’t around long; it was advertised during kids’ programming on TV, too.
+Perhaps you’ve long forgotten the chocolate bar, but the stickers survived, stuck to something throughout your childhood.
+The stickers featured unique 90’s ’90s-style scary faces that glowed in the dark.
+It was quite a cheap Chocolate bar and some canteens even sold them.

 Leave a Reply